Eigenfocus/eigenfocus/README.md

 Here are some of the features:

+- Views as projections: group issues by label, assignee, status and switch between views instantly
+- Create multiple views for different purposes: planning, daily tracking, retrospectives and more.
+- Custom Issue Statuses & Types
+- Grid View: Customize columns and rows as you need.
+- Columns and Rows can represent multiple fields: item status, labels, assignees...
 - Multiple Users with Permission Control
 - Easy SSO (Single Sign-On) login with Google, Microsoft and Github
-- SSO Login using custom OIDC provider: Authentik, Okta, etc...
+- SSO Login using custom OIDC provider: Authentik, Okta...
-- Custom Issue Statuses & Types
-- Create multiple views for different purposes: planning, daily tracking, retrospectives and more.
-- Columns and Rows can represent multiple fields: item status, labels, assignees...
-- Grid View: also know as swimlanes.
-Customize columns and rows by status, assignee, label, etc. This view can handle multiple workflows and needs.

 <br/>